Free energy and equilibrium states for families of interval maps: Almost upper-semicontinuity of the free energy

-\begin{proof} In the case $T^\infty_\Delta = 0$, just apply Lemma~\ref{lem:lim0}: the second alternative of Theorem~\ref{thm:SSSS} holds.
-If $T^\infty_\Delta > 0$, by Lemma~\ref{lem:limplus}, the light limit measure $\mu^{R_0}_0$ has entropy strictly greater than $\inf_k h(\mu_k)$.
-If this measure has free energy at least $E_L$, the third alternative of the theorem holds, or if some other light limit measure has free energy $> E_L$ the first alternative of the theorem holds.
+Thus for each $k$ large enough, there is a $f_k$-invariant measure $\mu^k$ ($=\mu_w$, for some $K,k,n$), supported on a periodic orbit, with $E(f_k, \mu^k) > E_L + \eta(R_0,d) \gamma/3$.
+This completes the proof of Lemma~\ref{lem:contra}. \end{proof} Let us now complete the proof of Proposition~\ref{prop:SSSS}.
+In the case $T^\infty_\Delta = 0$, just apply Lemma~\ref{lem:lim0}: the second alternative of Theorem~\ref{thm:SSSS} holds.
+If $T^\infty_\Delta > 0$, by Lemma~\ref{lem:limplus}, the light limit measure $\mu^{R_0}_0$ has entropy strictly greater than $\lim_{k\to \infty} h(\mu_k)$.
+If this measure has free energy at least $E_L$, the third alternative of the proposition holds, or if some other hyperbolic light limit measure has free energy $> E_L$ the first alternative of the proposition holds.
 If these alternatives do not hold, Lemma~\ref{lem:gammaE} gives a $\gamma > 0$ for which $E(\mu^R_0) \leq E_L - \gamma$ for all $R \geq R_0$.
 We then derive a contradiction via Lemma~\ref{lem:contra} and the hypothesis $\liminf_{k\to \infty} E_+(f_k) \leq E_L$. \end{proof}